amirfrolov/ascreen/README.md

 ## Why use `ascreen`?

 - If you use GNU Screen and want better session automation and management.
-- Graceful shutdown of sessions to avoid orphan processes.
+- Graceful shutdown of sessions by sending them Ctrl+C to avoid orphan processes.
 - Automated workflows by associating session names with startup commands.
 - Useful in legacy environments or when tmux is unavailable or unwanted.